An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Introduction

 Two classes of data-based modal decomposition techniques are commonly used: proper orthogonal decomposition~(POD) and dynamic mode decomposition~(DMD).
 POD, which is also known as the principal component analysis in the statistics community, is a method of obtaining a low-dimensional approximation by projecting the full dynamical system onto a set of spatially orthogonal basis functions~\cite{rowley2005,sirovich1987}.
 Although POD can efficiently decompose a physical field to a lower order system, it suffers from several limitations.
 For instance, the basis functions drawn from POD do not necessarily represent the physically significant modes.
 Thus, a reduced-order model constructed from POD can be inaccurate due to the user's wrong choice of modes~\cite{ilak2008}.
 Furthermore, POD is sensitive to the data used and is therefore difficult to be used when the experimental data is contaminated~\cite{rathinam2003}.

 On the contrary, the second approach, DMD, computes eigenvalues and eigenvectors of a linear-approximated model that represent the full dynamics of the system~\cite{Schmid:2010, TRLBK:2014}.
 Specifically, a dynamical system $\dot{z}=f(z(t))$ at equally spaced time space $\{t_n \}_{1 \leq n \leq N}$ is approximated as $\xi^{n+1}=A \xi^n$, where $\xi^n \in \mathbb{C}^M$, $1 \leq n\leq N$, is a snapshot at time $t_n$ and $A$ is a linear operator.
 Then, a set of eigenvalues and eigenvectors of $A$ is found from the snapshots $\{ \xi^n \}_n$.
-When applied to nonlinear systems, DMD can be viewed as a method for finding the approximate modes of the Koopman operator~\cite{mezic2005}.
+When applied to nonlinear systems, DMD can be viewed as a method for finding approximate modes of the Koopman operator~\cite{mezic2005}.
 Unlike POD, growth rates and frequencies associated with each mode can be drawn from DMD, enabling the construction of a physically meaningful low-order model~\cite{CTR:2012}.
 However, owing to the fact that DMD uses pairs of data~(one snapshot and the next), rather than the whole set of data at once, DMD is prone to the bias caused by sensor noise~\cite{DHWR:2016, hemati2017}.

 Addressing this issue, the \textit{optimized} DMD was proposed in~\cite{CTR:2012}; it processes the whole snapshot data at once.
 Specifically, this algorithm finds a set of eigenvalues that minimizes the residual between the original spatio-temporal data and the reduced-order model.
 Although the optimized DMD uses a computationally expensive optimization method, namely the Nelder--Mead simplex method, it is shown that the optimized DMD can reduce the bias of the original DMD.
 Later, Askham and Kutz~\cite{AK:2018} improved the optimized DMD by reshaping the above-mentioned minimization problem and adopting the Levenberg--Marquardt algorithm~\cite{AAAM:2011,Marquardt:1963}.
 They showed that their proposed algorithm is robust to noise and does not require the original data to be evenly spaced in time.
+Recently, Askham et al.~\cite{Askham:2022} further advanced the optimized DMD method by incorporating robust statistics.
+In particular, recognizing that optimized DMD is sensitive to outliers, the authors applied robust penalties and parameter constraints for bias reduction and future state prediction.